YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario01/2_Operator/README.md

 #########################################################################################

 **GOAL:**
-Trident 20.04 introduced a new way to manage its lifecycle: Operators.
+With Trident 20.07, it is now possible to an Operator to upgrade from non-Operator based architectures.
-For now, this method is only intended for green field environments.
-We will then first need to delete & clean up the current Trident objects
+Before moving to the upgrade, we will first need to delete & clean up the current deployment.

 ## A. Cleanup up Trident & Download the new version